Ahhh.. Alcohol. That sweet golden nectar that we humans drink and love.

 The different types of alcohol can be separated into two major categories.
 If you’ve read the sections on fermentation & distillation, you’ll know exactly what those categories are: fermented beverages and distilled beverages.

 I’ve listed the most common types of alcohol in the categories below.

-- Sparkling Wine – Lists a few types of sparkling wines after explained
+- Sparkling Wine (Champagne, prosecco are types of sparkling wine)

 - Liquor or Spirits (they’re the same thing)

 - Vodka – (Smirnoff, grey goose, Belvedere, Absolut, etc)

 - Gin – (Tanqueray, Gordon’s, Bombay Sapphire, etc)

 - Whisk(e)y – (Scotch, bourbon, rye whiskey are all types of whisk(e)y)